 I will protect the iPad® by keeping it in the protective case.

-I will use the iPad® in ways that are appropriate..
+I will use the iPad® in ways that are appropriate.

 I will not deface or place decorations (such as stickers, markers, etc.) on the iPad®.
 I will not deface the serial number.